How to Build Mental Toughness

 Don’t Give Up

 I’m going to bring in another figure skating example here of my buddy Adam Rippon from the Winter Olympics.
-He had gone into two previous Olympic trials and got fourth place and just narrowly missed the team both times.
+He had gone into two previous Olympic trials and also got fourth place and just narrowly missed the team both times.

 Now, 28 years old, he shows up at the 2018 National Championships saying the only way he’s not going to make this Olympic team is if the other skaters’ mothers are on the selection committee.
 He literally said that (and I kind of loved his diva factor).
 Adam said, “I am getting on that team.
 I don’t care that I’m 28 years old.
 I’m 10, 11, 12 years older than my competition.
 I’m getting on that Olympic team.
 I am not giving up until I do it.”
 And he did.